 I had read an article that spoke about boring your client with stock clip art and icons in your presentations.
 I had never used stock images but took the point to heart and started anew.
 The concept ("peel") is by no means original, but it was a step up from what from the old slide deck.
-All the custom art was completed in Adobe Illustrator in a week.
 Below are a few pages from the current deck.
+(Adobe Illustrator)

 Interactive Weapons Trainer